ethereum/execution-apis/src/engine/paris.md

 2. The call **MUST** return `-38001: Unknown payload` error if the build process identified by the `payloadId` does not exist.

-3. Client software **MUST** return `-38005: Unsupported fork` error if the `timestamp` of the payload is greater or equal to the Cancun activation timestamp.

-4. Client software **MAY** stop the corresponding build process after serving this call.
+3. Client software **MAY** stop the corresponding build process after serving this call.

 ### engine_exchangeTransitionConfigurationV1